Book Signing and Discussion - July 24, 2010 at Friendly Village, Redmond, WA

 Book Signing - June 6, 2009 at The Bethel Avenue Book Company, Port Orchard, WA

-Jacquie Ream, author of the World War II novel Forcing the Hand of God, will be signing books at a June 6 event hosted by The Bethel Avenue Book Company.
+Jacquie Ream, author of the World War II novel Forcing the Hand of God, signed books at a June 6 event hosted by The Bethel Avenue Book Company.

-Ream, along with 8 other local authors, will be in-store signing books from 1-4pm on Saturday, June 6, at the Port Orchard bookstore.
+Ream, along with 8 other local authors, was in-store signing books from 1-4pm on Saturday, June 6, at the Port Orchard bookstore.

 Forcing the Hand of God is Jacquie Ream's first adult novel.
 A former educator, Ream is also the author of a book for young writers, KISS: Keep it Short and Simple.
 Her latest book, Bully Dogs is a young adult novel that will hit shelves soon.